bdelacretaz/opendev-channel-requirements/README.md

 I have also written a [Large Mailing Lists Survival Guide](http://blogs.adobe.com/opendev/2014/05/28/large-mailing-lists-survival-guide/) with best practices that are more specific to mailing lists.

 ## Building Blocks
 Let's try to define basic requirements as building blocks that the use cases that follow can refer to.

 * *Just Talk* : exchange message with others with reasonable assurance that they can read and reply to them
 * *Precise Quoting*: be able to indicate very precisely which part of the previous message you are replying to.
 * *Join Later*: be able to join a discussion efficiently much later than it started, without losing context
 * *Ignore The Rest*: efficiently mute the parts of the overall conversation that are not relevant to you
-* *Split Thread*: split a discussion into several clearly identified subtopics
+* *Split The Thread*: split a discussion into several clearly identified subtopics
 * *Voting*: present a set of options and allow people to rank them
 * *Formal Audit*: be able to find and retrieve any discussion thread in its entirety, forever
 * *Categorize Content*: be able to mark existing messages based on their topics, quality, relevance etc.